Shopify Software Engineer Interview: The Full Process, Decoded

 This is the round that separates Shopify from almost every other company at its scale.

 The problem evolves.
-You might start by building a robot that navigates a grid, then get asked to add obstacle detection, then route optimization.
-Or you build a simple background job queue, then add retry logic, then priority.
-Each new layer tests whether you can integrate requirements without blowing up what you just built.
+You might build a robot that navigates a grid, then add obstacle detection, then route optimization.
+Or a background job queue, then retry logic, then priorities.
+Each new layer probes whether you can graft a requirement onto what you just built without taking a wrecking ball to it.

 Comic showing Days before OpenAI vs Days after OpenAI: before, developer codes for 2 hours and debugs for 6.
 After, ChatGPT generates code in 5 minutes and developer debugs for 24 hours.